Sign In / Sign Out

 The admissions committee will review the preliminary online application and instruct you regarding Step 2.

-The Graduate Admissions Application must be completed by June 1 (summer before senior year) for admission to the program the following fall semester.
+The Graduate Admission Application must be completed for admission to the program for the fall of the graduate year.

-You must have already completed the preliminary online application (Step 1) and received approval from the admissions committee to submit the Graduate Admissions Application.
+You must have already completed the preliminary online application (Step 1) and received approval from the admission committee to submit the Graduate Admission Application.

 Student progress toward completing both degrees will be monitored at the end of each academic year by both the undergraduate and graduate program coordinators.
 Written progress reports on work for the two degrees must be added to the student’s file at the end of each academic year.

 Students in the Accelerated Program must maintain an overall ASU cumulative 3.0 GPA at both the graduate and undergraduate level.
 Students will officially be considered undergraduates until all work for the BSP degree is completed and the student’s bachelor’s degree has been awarded and posted to the student’s transcripts.
 They will NOT be eligible for teaching and research assistantships and related health insurance, financial aid, or graduate award programs until the undergraduate degree is completed.

 Students must complete the bachelors’ degree within one academic year of the initiation of the joint degree program.
 A student will be removed from participation in the accelerated program if he or she does not complete the undergraduate program within one academic year after starting the joint program, or if their cumulative undergraduate GPA drops below 3.0, or if the student fails to register for classes in all successive spring-fall semesters.
 If removed from the accelerated program the student would be removed from the MUEP degree program, but would be permitted to continue in the BSP program.
 Such a student could later apply for regular admission to the MUEP program, but he or she would NOT be able to count any shared courses toward their MUEP program.